Betterment Review: Is it a Good Investment Option?

 Once you link your checking account to Betterment, you can automatically transfer money directly into the account.

-If you want to take it one step further to really automate your savings, Betterment has a feature called SmartDeposit that takes out unneeded cash from your checking account and invests it for you.
+If you want to automate your savings even further, Betterment has a feature called SmartDeposit that takes unneeded cash from your checking account and invests it for you.

-This feature is similar to Acorns, except SmartDeposit allows you to set a budget for yourself so it knows not to take out too much out from your account.
+This feature is similar to Acorns, except SmartDeposit allows you to set a budget so it knows not to take too much out of your account.

 Goal Forecaster

-You can project your potential portfolio value in future years with the Goal Forecaster tool.
-Simply enter your initial investment and recurring contribution amount to adjust the prediction.
+The Goal Forecaster tool allows you to project your potential portfolio value in future years.
+To adjust the prediction, simply enter your initial investment and recurring contribution amount.

-This tool estimates your average, favorable and unfavorable outcome depending on how the market performs and your portfolio rebalances.
+This tool estimates your average, favorable, and unfavorable outcomes depending on how the market performs and your portfolio rebalances.

 Investment Options

-Here are some of the stock and bond ETFs your portfolio can invest in.
-Your portfolio will primarily invest in Vanguard, iShares and Schwab ETFs.
+Here are some stock and bond ETFs your portfolio can invest in.
+Your portfolio will primarily invest in Vanguard, iShares, and Schwab ETFs.

 Which Stock ETFs are Used in Betterment’s Portfolio?